 Antibody choice shouldn’t be left to chance.
 EpiCypher’s CUTANA CUT&RUN compatible antibodies are best-in-class reagents, having been extensively evaluated on a lot-by-lot basis to ensure they are specific and reliable detection reagents for CUT&RUN assays.

 Interested in using CUTANA-compatible antibodies in your CUT&RUN experiments?
 More targets and target classes (e.g. epigenetic enzymes), as well as antibodies validated for CUT&Tag assays, are coming soon!
-Follow us on Twitter and LinkedIn for updates, or sign up for emails below.
+Follow us on Twitter and LinkedIn for updates.

 - Shah RN et al. Examining the Roles of H3K4 Methylation States with Systematically Characterized Antibodies.
 Mol Cell 72, 162-77 e7 (2018).
 PubMed PMID: 30244833.

 - Weller MG.
 Ten Basic Rules of Antibody Validation.
 Anal Chem Insights 13, 1177390118757462 (2018).
 PubMed PMID: 29467569.

 - Wardle FC et al. A ChIP on the shoulder?
 Chromatin immunoprecipitation and validation strategies for ChIP antibodies.
 F1000Res 4, 235 (2015).
 PubMed PMID: 26594335.